SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/main-screen/side-panel.md

 The side panel appears at the right side of SuperOffice CRM.
 The panel is available in all screens except for the **Inbox**.

 It works as a window to relevant information in SuperOffice CRM.
-You can choose from a number of different views by clicking the arrow (![icon][img3]) to the right of the side panel's view name.
+You can choose from different views by clicking the arrow (![icon][img3]) to the right of the side panel's view name.

 > [!TIP]
 > You can hide or show the side panel by clicking these buttons above the side panel: ![icon][img4] ![icon][img5]